 Because my son (28 months old) is learning so much doing this bin!

 Look carefully… do you see it?
 He’s learning about capacity – how much can a jar hold?
 He’s learning to transfer – a skill he will use all his life.
 He’s learning to use simple tools – a scoop and funnels.

 Most importantly: he’s exploring

-In this easy funnels and rice activity, I’m giving my son space to question, reason, and think.
+In this easy rainbow rice and funnels activity, I’m giving my son space to question, reason, and think.

 It’s a chance to just be immersed in learning.